-Welcome to Apex’s European First Jump Course in Istria, Croatia.
+Welcome to Apex’s European First Jump Course in Istria, Croatia and a course at the terminal wall in Italy, Mt.
+Brento!

 Jimmy & Marta

 All students taking the Croatia FBJC course must arrive with at least 200 previous skydives.
+You also must have your own BASE gear.
 An emphasis on canopy control and accuracy during the course of your previous skydiving training is very highly recommended.
 Although we require 200 skydives, we strongly recommend 1,000.
 There should never be a rush to get into the sport of BASE jumping.
 You have your whole life to enter the sport, and you cannot prepare enough prior to entering this next step in your jumping career.

 The Croatia bridge is near the village of Kanfanar on Croatia’s beautiful Istrian peninsula.

 The owner of the land beneath the bridge has been putting an amazing amount of work into the facility he has built in Kanfanar, which has come to be known as the “BASE House.”
 The BASE House has several great amenities: a pendulator for exit practice, a comfortable classroom, a hanging harness and a packing area with a padded floor.
-Students are accommodated in a comfortable nearby guesthouse.
+There is also a common kitchen and bathrooms.
+Students and instructors will stay at the owner’s comfortable nearby hotel.

 You should arrive at the course with the necessary equipment for your own safety: a helmet and boots.
 Knee pads are optional but highly recommended.